eyalzh/react-headless-gallery/README.md

 - Gallery indicators
 - Allows for lazy loading of gallery items
 - Freely style and position all elements of the component
-- Built with accessibility in mind
+- Built with accessibility in mind (see accessibility below)

 ## Example